-The regulation shall apply to all applicable facilities within an Aquifer Protection District located within the Town of Wendell.
-This drinking water supply area is delineated as Draft Aquifer Protection District on the following map entitled Town of Wendell Board of Health Water Resources Map, dated 2025, and attached here as Exhibit A.
+The regulation shall apply to all applicable facilities activities within anthe Aquifer Protection AreaDistrict located within the Town of Wendell.
+The is APAdrinking water supply area is delineated as Draft Aquifer Protection AreaDistrict on the following map entitled "Town of Wendell Board of Health Water Resources Map," dated 2025, incorporated in this regulation and attached here to as ExhibitAppendix A.